JavaScouts/JavaScouts2018-2019/info.md

 # Information on algorithm-assisted turning

 From the very beginning of our team's career, we have considered and attempted implementing driver control algorithms in order to make our driver's lives easier and more efficient.
-In this year's game, we have had a consistent issue with turning: when we try to turn slowly, we actually move quite "jerkily" and our long extension wibbles and wobbles back and forth.
+In this year's challenge, we have had a consistent issue with turning: when we try to turn slowly, we actually move quite "jerkily" and our long extension arm wibbles and wobbles back and forth.
 We have seen many other teams with what seemed to be a more smoother drive.
 So, we tried to implement it.

 ### Gyro-assisted turning